Why is English important? - Our Curriculum Intent

 At Paddocks we are committed to developing a love of reading and constantly promote reading for pleasure.
 All children are explicitly taught reading comprehension skills.
 We use the ‘Read with DERIC’ acronym to teach children the key skills involved to be a successful reader – decoding, explanation, retrieval, interpretation and understanding an author’s choices.
 This is done using a variety of exciting texts and supported through the use of the Rising Stars Cracking Comprehension materials.
 Children participate in regular sessions where teachers encourage whole class, paired and independent analysis of the text.
 Pupils are taught to look for evidence when answering questions and encouraged to discuss their opinions of books they have read.
 Children have access to class libraries, the whole school library and home reading books.
-In Early Years and Key Stage 1, children also have access to a wide range of phonetically decodable books (including books from the Phonics Bug and Big Cat Phonics schemes) and in Key Stage 2 each classroom is well stocked with a variety of free reader texts.
+Our class libraries have a range of topic specific books that are changed each half term.
+In Early Years and Key Stage 1, children also have access to a wide range of phonetically decodable books like Rhino Readers and in Key Stage 2 each classroom is well stocked with a variety of free reader texts.
 Since 2018, we have also used ‘Accelerated Reader’ to develop reading skills which uses a combination of quality children’s literature and ICT to provide children with even more opportunities to develop their reading skills both in school and at home.

 Phonics and Spelling